open-feature/js-sdk-contrib/libs/providers/config-cat/README.md

 ## Usage

-The ConfigCat provider uses the [ConfigCat JavaScript SDK](https://configcat.com/docs/sdk-reference/js/).
+The ConfigCat provider uses the [ConfigCat Node.js SDK](https://configcat.com/docs/sdk-reference/node/).

 It can be created by passing the ConfigCat SDK options to ```ConfigCatProvider.create```.

-The available options can be found in the [ConfigCat JavaScript SDK](https://configcat.com/docs/sdk-reference/js/).
+The available options can be found in the [ConfigCat Node.js SDK](https://configcat.com/docs/sdk-reference/node/#creating-the-configcat-client).

 ### Example using the default configuration